juliuskoschnick/julius-koschnick/content/_index.md

       items:
         - title: Assistant Professor
           company: University of Southern Denmark
-          description: At the Department of Economics, part of the Danish Institute of Advanced Study (DIAS) and of the Historical Economics and Development Group (HEDG group)
+          description: At the Department of Economics, part of the Danish Institute of Advanced Study (DIAS) and of the Historical Economics and Development Group (HEDG)
           company_logo: uni
           location: Odense, Denmark
           date_start: '2024-08-15'